 It is called contradiction which comes from two words, “contra”, against and “dict,” to speak.
-Dealing with contentious people as a test of one’s character and unfortunately that is what the Bible says you are to do.
-Be tested.
+Contentious people want you to argue and fight.
+Dealing with contentious people is a test of one’s character and unfortunately you are being tested.
 Jesus had to contend with people like this.

 Hebrews 12:3 For consider Him that endured such contradiction from sinners against Himself, lest ye be wearied and faint in your minds